Skip to content

 Modern Paganism

 Neopaganism, or Modern Paganism, is a branch of Paganism that combines pre-Christian ideas (such as nature worship) with contemporary behaviours.
-The ideas of Neopaganism are based on historical records, written narratives from the past, and the results of anthropological fieldwork.
-Further, there are different varieties of Paganism, and those who follow them may or may not also follow one of the major religions, such as Christianity, Islam, or Judaism.
+Its ideas are based on historical records, written narratives from the past, and the results of anthropological fieldwork.
+Further, there are different varieties of Paganism, and those who follow it may or may not also follow one of the major religions, such as Christianity, Islam, or Judaism.

 New Age paganism has a global following.
 Traditions and practices that predate Christianity, Judaism, and Islam provide the basis of their religious beliefs.
 Since the early 1900s, Christianity has been on the decrease in Western Europe and the United States, and as a result, Neopaganism has flourished in these regions.
 As Christianity and other major world faiths have been dominant, Neopaganism has been persecuted in some nations, making it difficult to get an accurate figure of the number of Pagans or even Neopagans around the world.
 Countries including Russiathe United KingdomCanada, the United StatesGermanyRussia, Lithuania, and Australia are thought to have a larger pagan population.

-Numerous urban, college-educated, middle-class Pagan communities can be found across North America, especially in the United States but also in Canada.
+Numerous urban, college-educated, middle-class Pagan communities across North America, especially in the United States and Canada.
 However, accurate data on these communities is unavailable because the government does not track them.
 There are many Neopagan communities dispersed across the United Kingdom.
 These communities practise religions like Wicca, Heathenry, and Druidry.

-In most of the country of Germany, you can find adherents of the Pagan religion of Heathenism.
-The group’s ideas are grounded in Norse and Germanic mythology, such as the idea that the planet Earth is a branch of a massive tree known as Yggdrasil.
+Adherents of the Pagan religion of Heathenism can be found in most of Germany.
+The group’s ideas are grounded in Norse and Germanic mythology, such as the idea that Earth is a branch of a massive tree called Yggdrasil.

-Although Pagans make up a sizable portion of the population, the religion’s slow but steady growth is partly because of the lack of any organised efforts to disseminate it, in contrast to the major world faiths.
-In addition, the history, culture, and customs of a community have a significant impact on how Paganism is practised there.
+Although Pagans make up a sizable portion of the population, the religion’s slow but steady growth is partly due to the lack of organised efforts to disseminate it, in contrast to the major world faiths.
+In addition, a community’s history, culture, and customs significantly impact how Paganism is practised there.

 Norse Paganism